 It wasn't long ago when it was typical for marine planning decisions to recognise the presence of fisheries only belatedly in the planning process once project plans had already advanced and identified the location of their proposals.
 Planning was sectoral and in many ways disjointed.

-England has been at the forefront of developing marine plans with the objective of making the planning of marine use more systematic and we have actively engaged in the process to ensure that the first East inshore and offshore marine plans contain policies for fisheries.
-We continue to engage in the development of the South marine plans on the same basis.
+The UK has been at the forefront of developing marine plans with the objective of making the planning of marine use more systematic and we have actively engaged in the process to ensure that the East Inshore and Offshore Marine Plans, South Marine Plans and Welsh National Marine Plan contain appropriate policies for fisheries.
+We continue to engage in the development of the remaining marine plans on the same basis.

-Important fisheries policies in the East inshore and offshore marine plans include:
+Important fisheries policies in the East inshore and offshore marine plans, for example, include:

 Within areas of fishing activity, proposals should demonstrate in order of preference:

 · That they won't prevent fishing activities on, or access to, fishing grounds